austinwebdeveloper/alexa-skill-notifications/README.md

 ![](images/intents.png)

-Navigate to slot types section and add a slotype by giving a slot type name and values.
+**Step 7:** Navigate to slot types section and add a slotype by giving a slot type name and values.

 ![](images/slottype.png)

-Click intent in the left-hand navigation to open the detail page for the intent.In the Intent Slots section below the sample utterances, click the Select a slot type menu.
+**Step 8:** Click intent in the left-hand navigation to open the detail page for the intent.In the Intent Slots section below the sample utterances, click the Select a slot type menu.

 ![](images/slot.png)

 Hit the Save Model button before proceed and build model.
-Navigate to the Endpoint section.
+**Step 9:** Navigate to the Endpoint section.
 Select the AWS Lambda ARN as a Service Endpoint Type — Alexa Skill in this case would have its backend logic in an AWS Lambda function.

 ![](images/endpoints.png)

-Your Skill ID contains an uniques identifier for this Skill.
+**Step 10:** Your Skill ID contains an uniques identifier for this Skill.
 Copy it — it will be used when bind this Skill with its AWS Lambda function.

 **AWS Lambda fuction:**

-Login and open the AWS Management Console.
+**Step 11:** Login and open the AWS Management Console.
 In Services — hit the Lambda link.We use N.Virginia as region.

 ![](images/lambda.png)

-Hit the Create function button to create a new function.
+**Step 12:** Hit the Create function button to create a new function.

 ![](images/functions.png)

-Select Author from scratch option, type a function name (use only letters, numbers, hyphens, or underscores with no spaces).
+**Step 13:** Select Author from scratch option, type a function name (use only letters, numbers, hyphens, or underscores with no spaces).
 For this example — selected Node.js 10.x in the Runtime list.
 Select the role as "create a new role with the basic lambda permissions" and hit the Create function button.

 ![](images/node.png)

-On the function dashboard — in the Designer section click add trigger option and select Alexa skills kit.This trigger needs configuration: when the Alexa Skills Kit box is selected — scroll down to the Configure triggers section and paste Your Skill ID, recently copied in the Alexa Skill dashboard (in the Endpoint section).
+**Step 14:** On the function dashboard — in the Designer section click add trigger option and select Alexa skills kit.This trigger needs configuration: when the Alexa Skills Kit box is selected — scroll down to the Configure triggers section and paste Your Skill ID, recently copied in the Alexa Skill dashboard (in the Endpoint section).
 Hit the Add button — to add the new trigger.
 Scroll to the top and hit the Save button — to save changes in the function.

 ![](images/skillskits.png)

-Copy the ARN, located over the Save button — this is a unique identifier for the function.
+**Step 15:** Copy the ARN, located over the Save button — this is a unique identifier for the function.

 ![](images/arn.png)

-Switch to the Alexa Skill dashboard, in the Endpoint section, and paste copied function ARN to the field Default Region.
+**Step 16:** Switch to the Alexa Skill dashboard, in the Endpoint section, and paste copied function ARN to the field Default Region.
 Hit the Save Endpoints button.

 ![](images/endpointt.png)

 **Setup ASK-CLI :**

-Install ASK CLI — Alexa Skills Kit command line tool.
+**Step 17:** Install ASK CLI — Alexa Skills Kit command line tool.
 It is needed, because Alexa Skill Management API (SMAPI) is used for setup and some features, supported in SMAPI, are not supported on the Amazon Developer Portal.
 ```
 sudo npm install -g ask-cli
 ```
-Initialize ASK CLI.
+**Step 18:** Initialize ASK CLI.
 This will setup an access to API services.
 ```
 ask init
 ```
-During the initialization process a browser with a login page will be automatically opened.
+**Step 19:** During the initialization process a browser with a login page will be automatically opened.
 Please follow the instruction to fill in the requested AWS Access Key ID and AWS Secret Access Key.

 Alternative of using ask init is to configure AWS CLI with admin user’s AWS Access Key ID and AWS Secret Access Key we will use